Madagascar 3: Europe's Most Wanted: Production

 DreamWorks Animation's CEO Jeffrey Katzenberg confirmed in 2008 that there would be an additional sequel to Madagascar and Madagascar: Escape 2 Africa.
 Katzenberg stated, "There is at least one more chapter.
 We ultimately want to see the characters make it back to New York."
 At the Television Critics Association press tour in January 2009, Katzenberg was asked if there would be a third film in the series.
 He replied, "Yes, we are making a Madagascar 3 now, and it will be out in the summer of 2012."
 On August 9, 2010, Katzenberg revealed in an e-mail that writer-director Noah Baumbach had done sixty pages of re-writes to the screenplay.

+In January 2011, Frances McDormand was hired to provide the voice of the film's main antagonist, making this her first role in an animated film.

 A significant amount of the animation and visual effects for the film had been done at DreamWorks Dedicated Unit, an India-based unit at Technicolor.

 Release

+Theatrical

-Madagascar 3: Europe's Most Wanted debuted out of competition at the Cannes Film Festival on May 18, 2012.
+Madagascar 3: Europe's Most Wanted premiered out of competition at the Cannes Film Festival on May 18, 2012.
 The American release followed on June 8, 2012.
-The film was also converted to the IMAX format and shown in specific European territories, including Russia, Ukraine, and Poland.
+The film was also converted to the IMAX format and shown in European territories.

 Home media

-Madagascar 3: Europe's Most Wanted was released on DVD, Blu-ray, and Blu-ray 3D on October 16, 2012 by Paramount Home Entertainment.
+Madagascar 3: Europe's Most Wanted was released on DVD, Blu-ray, and Blu-ray 3D on October 16, 2012, by Paramount Home Entertainment.
 It was the first DreamWorks Animation film to use the UltraViolet System and the Blu-ray and Blu-ray 3D comes with a rainbow wig.
 As of April 2014, 9.1 million home entertainment units were sold worldwide.